voxel51/fiftyone-teams-app-deploy/docker/docs/configuring-plugins.md

 [legacy-auth/compose.dedicated-plugins.yaml](legacy-auth/compose.dedicated-plugins.yaml)
 instead of
 [legacy-auth/compose.yaml](legacy-auth/compose.yaml).
-This compose file creates a new Docker Volume shared between FiftyOne Teams services.
+to create a new Docker Volume shared between FiftyOne Teams services.

 - Configure the services to access to the plugin volume